 The September 29, 2024 cruise on the Norwegian Star departs from Southampton (London), England.
-On this 11 Night British Isles: Ireland & Scotland (Southampton Roundtrip) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+On this 11 Night British Isles: Ireland & Scotland (Southampton Roundtrip) sailing, the ship will visit a total of 8 cruise port destinations, including its departure port.
 The Norwegian Star sets sail on Sunday, Sep 29th and returns on Thursday, Oct 10th.

 Use the buttons below to toggle between cabin types.